gkettani/ts-node-boilerplate/README.md

 `npm run test:coverage` | Run tests with coverage
 `npm run lint` | Run linter

+### Environment variables
+Create a `.env.dev.local` for development environment or `.env.prod.local` for production environment and copy all environment variables from the `.env.example`

 ### Eslint
 Extends from airbnb-base-config for eslint + custom rules (see rules in .eslintrc.json)